ShishirPatil/gorilla/openfunctions/README.md

 ## Self-Hosting OpenFunctions

-This section provides a guide on how to self-host the OpenFunctions model on your local machine.
-The example server enables the deployment of the OpenFunctions model using FastAPI and uvicorn, while the example client demonstrates how to interact with this local server using the OpenAI package.
+This section provides a guide on how to self-host the OpenFunctions model on your local machine or serve it locally for your enterprise.
+The server deploys the OpenFunctions-v0 model with uvicorn, while the client interacts with this local server using the OpenAI package (0.28.xx).

 ### Setting Up Your Local Server